jonathanconway/conwy/articles/combinatorial-testing/combinatorial-testing.md

 We could simply input every possible date into the unit test and assert on the month of each.
 As mentioned above, that could involve quite a lot of fiddling in Excel and would result in a very long and not very human-readable test file.

-Let's see how we would tackle this problem in Combinator.
+Instead, let's try to tackle this problem with a combinator.

 Starting with the first two lines of the rhyme: